andrew551/MEE2024/README.md

 Dark frame(s) and Flat frame(s) can also be selected, if desired.
 Choose the plate solving database (optional).
 Select "Show graphics" if you want to view the intermediate graphical analysis (optional).
-Choose the number of bright stars to be identified in the stacked image.
-Around 100 seems a reasonable choice.
+Choose the number of bright stars to be identified in the stacked image; around 100 seems a reasonable choice.

 The plate solver (if used) will identify around 8 to 10 of the brightest stars.
 Depending on the database used (Hipparcos or Tycho), you can use a search tool to find the details about the identified stars.